kubeshop/monokle/docs/telemetry.md

 Participation in this program is optional, and you may [opt-out](#how-to-opt-out) if you'd prefer not to share any information.

-This data is always anonymous to gather numbers of users and how they are using Monokle.
-The data collected is not traceable to the source and only used in its aggregate form.

 The data collected is always anonymous, not traceable to the source, and only used in aggregate form.

 ## **What We Collect**